pythonanywhere/help_pages/articles/VirtualEnvForNewerDjango.md

 A virtualenv is a way to have your own private Python environment that has different versions of packages to the system default.
 You can have many virtualenvs, each with its own versions of installed packages.
 On PythonAnywhere, this is a great way to use newer (or older) versions of software than the ones we have installed.

 One reason you might want to do this is to use a newer version of Django.
-For Python 2.7, our system default is pinned to 1.3.7 to support websites that have been running here for a long time, while the latest version is 1.9.
-These instructions explain what to do if you want to use Django 1.9; if it's a different package that you want to upgrade (or you need a different version of Django), then the changes should be pretty obvious.
+For example (at the time of writing) our system default is 1.10, but the Django team had just released a point update to 1.10.2.
+If you want to upgrade to that, or later to 1.11, a virtualenv makes it easy.

+*(If you're on our old
+[system image](https://www.pythonanywhere.com/batteries_included/), you'll be on an even earlier version of Django, so this guide is even more pertinent.)*

 ###Instructions